LeandroOrdonez/temp-readings-gen/README.md

 ## Usage

 At least one running instance of `Kafka` and `Zookeeper` are required for the generator script to run.
-Optionally, we provide a `docker-compose` file for deploying a testing `Kafka` environment in your local machine.
+Optionally, we provide a `docker-compose` file for deploying a testing `Kafka` environment in your local machine (based on the `wurstmeister`'s [kafka-docker](https://github.com/wurstmeister/kafka-docker/blob/master/docker-compose-single-broker.yml) deployment).
 To use it, run:

 ```
 docker-compose -f docker-compose-kafka.yml up -d
 ```

-Once this environment is up, you can spawn the Docker container where the generator script is going to run, and optionally specifying some environment variables, such as the bounding box (`BBOX`) within which the temperature readings are going to be located (as a comma-separated sequence of coordinates: `<north>,<west>,<south>,<easth>`), as well as the minimum (`MIN_TEMP`) and maximum (`MAX_TEMP`) values the temperature readings can take (in Celsius degrees):
+Once this environment is up, you can spawn the Docker container where the generator script is going to run, and optionally specify some environment variables, such as the bounding box (`BBOX`) within which the temperature readings are going to be located (as a comma-separated sequence of coordinates: `<north>,<west>,<south>,<easth>`), as well as the minimum (`MIN_TEMP`) and maximum (`MAX_TEMP`) values the temperature readings can take (in Celsius degrees):

 ```
 docker run -it \